MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-azure-blob-storage.md

 ---
-title: "Import from Azure Blob Storage | Microsoft Docs"
+title: "ML Studio (classic): Import from Azure Blob Storage - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Import Data module to read data from Azure blob storage, so that you can use the data in a machine learning experiment.
 ms.date: 05/06/2019
 ms.service: "machine-learning"